natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

        ...:     print('ip address', ip, mask)
        ...:

-Function configure_intf() creates an interface configuration with the specified name and IP address.
+Function configure_intf() creates an interface configuration with specified name and IP address.
 Function has three parameters: intf_name, ip, mask.
-When function is called the real data will enter these parameters.
+When function is called the real data will replace these parameters.

 .. note::
-    When a function is created, it does nothing yet.
+    When function is created, it does nothing yet.
 Actions listed in it will be executed only when you call function.
 This is something like ACL in network equipment: when creating ACL in configuration, it does nothing until it is applied.

 Function call
 ~~~~~~~~~~~~~